-Even if you are still optimistic and your risk tolerance level still says you are an “aggressive investor,” you should determine if your time investment horizon changed from the last time you considered it.
-This is not only about age.
-Your life situation and financial priorities could have changed — e.g., you’re getting married, saving money to buy a house, having a child, going back to school, etc.
+Even if you are still optimistic and your risk tolerance level still says you are an “aggressive investor,” you should determine if your time investment horizon changed from the last time you checked.
+As you get closer to your retirement age, you should consider shifting more of your investment portfolio away form equities toward investments that focus more on generating income.

 Does your asset allocation align with your risk tolerance level and investment time horizon?
-If you have been religious about rebalancing of your portfolio, but haven’t considered risk tolerance level and investment time horizon for a while, this may be a good time to take a good look at it.
+If you have been religious about rebalancing your portfolio, but haven’t changed the allocation for a while, this may be a good time to take a good look at it.

 Does your investment consists mainly of individual stocks?
 If it does, I recommend that you read Wise Investing Made Simple: Larry Swedroe’s Tales to Enrich Your Future by Larry Swedroe.
 Larry believes that the best investment strategy is to be a disciplined, long-term, buy-and-hold investor that utilizes globally diversified portfolio of low-cost, no-load, and passively managed funds and ETFs.
 I also believe in this strategy.

 In short, invest in funds and ETFs instead of individual stocks

 Now let’s take it a step beyond the typical diversification when we think about investment — i.e., stock vs. bond, large-cap vs. small-cap, domestic vs. international, value vs. growth, etc. Do you have other types of investment that are generating alternative income, or appreciating in value?

 - Business investment